alielrouby299/Ali-Hamdy-Elrouby/README.md

 ---

-## 🌟 About Me
+## 👋 About Me

-I'm a passionate Data Analyst who loves transforming raw data into clean insights and interactive dashboards.
+I'm an **Aspiring Data Analyst** passionate about transforming raw data into meaningful insights 📊
-Currently improving my skills in Machine Learning and building real projects using Python, SQL & Power BI.
+I work with **Python, SQL, Excel, and Power BI** to analyze real-world datasets, build dashboards, and tell clear data-driven stories.

+- 🔍 Interested in data cleaning, analysis, and visualization
+- 📊 Experienced in building interactive dashboards using Power BI
+- 🧠 Basic knowledge of Machine Learning concepts
+- 🚀 Always learning and improving my analytical and technical skills
 - 📊 Strong in Excel, SQL, python & Power BI
 - 🐍 Python (Pandas, NumPy, Matplotlib, Scikit-Learn)
 - 🤖 Interested in ML & Data Automation